 Binenkorb Director, South Asia Program

-Iftikhar Dadi is a professor in the Department of the History of Art and Visual Studies.
+Iftikhar Dadi is the John H. Burris Professor in the Department of the History of Art and Visual Studies.

 Geographic Research Area: Pakistan, India, Bangladesh, Sri Lanka, and Middle East